In Autumn of 2016, TrekkSoft conducted a global survey of tour and activity companies to analyse their distribution use and habits.

 Selling via your own website allows you to maintain control over how customers view your brand because you get to decide how you want your tours and activities to be presented.
 You can choose to integrate reviews to your site (always a good thing) and you get to put your best foot forward without someone else asking you why, when, or how.

-Learn more about how tour and activity operators are choosing to distribute their tours by downloading a free copy of our Distribution Report.
+Learn more about how top tour and activity operators are choosing to distribute their tours in our Distribution Report:

 How can you get the most out of your most powerful distribution channel, your website?

 1. Integrate a booking system onto your website

 Say you've got a website going, what next?
 Get more customers to book on your site by integrating a booking system.
 This means adding a "Book Now" button to your tour or activity description pages or on your homepage, and leading your customers to a booking process that allows them to book and pay there and then.